jkjung-avt/hand-detection-tutorial/README.md

          └── PUZZLE_OFFICE_T_S_frame_2697.txt
    ```

 2. Create the TFRecord files (train/val) needed to train the object detection model.
-The `create_tfrecords,py` script would split the jpg images into 'train' (4,300) and 'val' (500) sets, and then generate `egohands_train.tfrecord` and `egohands` in the `data/` subdirectory.
+The `create_tfrecords.py` script would split the jpg images into 'train' (4,300) and 'val' (500) sets, and then generate `data/egohands_train.tfrecord` and `data/egohands_val.tfrecord`.
+This process might take a few minutes.
+The resulting TFRecord files are roughly 1.1GB and 132MB in size.

    ```shell
    $ ./create_tfrecords.sh
    ```

-3. Review and modify the model config file if necessary.
+3. (Optional) Review and modify the model config file if necessary.
 For example, open the file `configs/ssd_mobilenet_v1_egohands.config` with an editor and do some editing.

 4. Start training the model by invoking `./train.sh <model_name>`.
 For example, to train the detector based on ssd_mobilenet_v1.
 Do this: